Peter-Kedron/RPl-Brodie-2023/data/raw/public/readme.md

 # Raw Public Data

-Store raw data as collected or downloaded here if the data is suitable for public redistribution and if the data files are less than `100mb`.
-Include any required licenses and citations in the `data/metadata` folder.

-- Files starting with `GEDI` is the GEDI tree structure layers.
+- Files starting with `GEDI` are GEDI tree structure layers downloaded before the Brodie et al. (2024) correction to run the original data.
+All other files are downloaded from Brodie et al. (2023) and the correction.
-- Folder `protected_area` has database for protected areas.
-- Folder `training` has the raw csv files for the model training.
+- Folder `training` has the raw csv files for the model training downloaded from Brodie et al. (2023) to run the reproduction report.